KEINOS/Dockerfile_of_SQLite3/README.md

 ### Pull latest image

-Docker will pull the latest image before use, though you can pull(download) the latest image manually.
+Docker will pull the latest image when use.
+Though you can pull(download) the latest image manually as below:

 ```shellsession
 $ docker pull keinos/sqlite3:latest